 We hope you use the resources in the following pages as a guide for what you can expect as your child develops.
 We also encourage you to talk to your child's doctor or other professionals if you have any questions or concerns about your child.

-\This guide is also available as an e-book for smart phones, tablets or other mobile devices.
-Scan the code with your smartphone to download the free e-book:
+This guide is also available as a PDF.
+Scan the code with your smartphone to download:

 Table of Contents